Georgy Lappo: Biography

 He was born in the city of Lgov, Kursk Governorate.
+In 1940, he entered MIKhMASH, and after completing his first year, during WWI he was conscripted in 1941.
+After being trained as a radio operator, he served first as a radio operator of an intelligence department of Kalinin Front headquarters, then of a 30th Army headquarters intelligence department, then as a flight radio operator on transport airplanes.

-In 1940, he entered MIKhMASH, and after completing his first year, he went to the front in 1941.
-Demobilized in 1946, he worked as a flight radio operator in the aerial survey unit of the Moscow Aerogeodetic Enterprise GUGK.
-In 1953, he graduated in absentia from the Department of Economic Geography of the USSR (1953) of the Geography Faculty of Moscow State University, and in 1953-1956 he studied in graduate school at the same faculty.
+Demobilized in 1946, he worked as a flight radio operator in the aerial survey unit of the Moscow Aerogeodetic Enterprise.
+Member of the All-Union Communist Party (Bolsheviks) since 1946.
+In 1953, he graduated in absentia from the Department of Economic Geography of the Geography Faculty of Moscow State University, and in 1953-1956 he studied in graduate school at the same faculty.
 He defended his PhD dissertation on the topic of "Cities of the Moscow Oblast" in 1962.
-Member of the All-Union Communist Party (Bolsheviks) since 1946.
-He is buried at the Khovanskoye Cemetery.

-Scientific career

-In 1957-1963, he worked at the Research Institute of Urban Development and District Planning of the Soviet Academy of Construction and Architecture.
+In 1957–1963, he worked at the Research Institute of Urban Development and District Planning of the Soviet Academy of Construction and Architecture.

 In 1964, Lappo returned to his alma mater and until 1969 was an associate professor at the Faculty of Geography at Moscow State University, where he taught the course "Geography of Cities with the Basics of Urban Development" (published as a monograph, 1969).Since 1969, Georgy Lappo worked at the Institute of Geographical Sciences, studying the problems of urban development in the USSR.

 Since 1973, he has headed the Department of Economic Geography at this institute.In 1975, he defended his doctoral dissertation on "Economic and Geographical Problems of Development of Large Urban Agglomerations of the USSR".

 In parallel with his scientific work, he lectured at universities in Ufa, Krasnodar, Tashkent, Smolensk and Saransk.
 Georgy Lappo, among other geo-urbanists, came up with the concept of a framework-network structure of the territory as opposed to the regional approach to studying cities that was dominant in Soviet economic geography.
 The essence of this concept is that with mature urbanization, cities interact to a greater extent with each other, rather than with the territory surrounding them.
 In the 1970-80s, this direction was criticized from an ideological position as "anti-zoning", but later became dominant in Russian geo-urban studies.

+He is buried at the Khovanskoye Cemetery.